Test scores, Extracurriculars, and Social Media?

 Reduce hiring bias by using tools to screen applicants' social media presence.

 The time frame for reviewing social media depends on the relevance of the content, the public availability of posts, and the depth of the review process.
-Colleges typically prioritize recent posts, but flagged content or concerns may prompt a deeper investigation.
+Colleges social media searches typically prioritize recent posts, but flagged content or concerns may prompt a deeper investigation.

 Here are the key factors: